 One example is the fully voice-acted dialogue!
 You can not count on this a lot of the time because VNs are often solo projects.
 I found this a really good way to get immersed in the story.

 Visually, everything is great too.
 I felt a major leap from the art style of the environment and characters that appear in The Last Act.
 It has the same style though, the kind of anime cartoon spectrum.
 Nice though.

 I’m kind of glad that everything was so approachable, because in all honesty: this game is just a tad beyond just spooky, it’s got some very, well, scary moments.

 So, That Turned Dark Quickly

-Yeah, this game IS a horror game, guys.
-I almost never play these, but it was packaged so neatly I felt alright with it.
+Yeah, this game IS a horror game, but it was packaged so neatly that I felt alright with it.
 There is an option at the beginning of the title opening to select whether or not you want normal gore or less gore.
-I don’t exactly know what the normal gore looks like because I am a coward, but apparently, it’s an option.
+I don’t exactly know what normal gore looks like because I am a coward, but apparently, it’s an option.